 Reasons for hereditary

 Genes come in pairs in the same way like the chromosomes.
 Each parent of a human being carries two copies of their genes and each parent passes one copy of genes to their child.
-This is the reason why the child has many characteristics of both the parents like hair color, same eyes etc.
+This is the reason why the child has many characteristics of both the parents like hair colour, same eyes etc.

 Functions of Genes

 - Proteins are the most important materials in the human body which not only help by being the building blocks for muscles, connecting tissue and skin but also takes care of the enzymes production.

 - Genes consist of a particular set of instructions or specific functions.
-For example, globin gene was instructed to produce hemoglobin.
-Hemoglobin is a protein that helps to carry oxygen in the blood.
+For example, globin gene was instructed to produce haemoglobin.
+Haemoglobin is a protein that helps to carry oxygen in the blood.